-Stuffed Chicken Breast – slit a pocket in a boneless, skinless chicken breast being careful not to cut all of the way through.
-Place 1 1/2 – 2 tablespoons (depending on the size of the chicken breast) of the pesto inside.
+- Stuffed Chicken Breast – slit a pocket in a boneless, skinless chicken breast being careful not to cut all of the way through.
+Place approximately 1 1/2 – 2 tablespoons of the pesto inside.
 In a hot sauté pan, brown the chicken breasts in a little olive oil, then finish in a 375 degree oven until they reach 160-165 degrees on a digital thermometer.
-It will only take a few minutes.
 Remove chicken from the oven and allow to rest for a few minutes.
 You’ll have rich, sun-dried tomato stuffed chicken to enjoy for dinner.

-Basil – You can buy large containers of fresh basil leaves in most grocery store produce sections.
+Basil –Buy large containers of fresh basil leaves in most grocery store produce sections.
 The recipe calls for 1 cup of packed leaves which is about 3 ounces total after you’ve removed the stems.

 - 1 cup packed fresh basil leaves

 - 1 cup toasted pine nuts American or Italian

 - Olive oil as needed